 - 16 large shrimp

 - Flat-leaf parsley leaves for garnish

-- Peel, devein, remove tails and butterfly the shrimp.
-In a sauce pan with water, add a few leaves of parsley the lemon that you've used to zest and juice, Let this mixture boil for 5 minutes and then add the shrimp and cook until done.
+- Cook the Shrimp: Peel, devein, remove tails.
+In a sauce pan with water, add a few leaves of parsley and the lemon that you've used to zest and juice.
+Let this mixture boil for 5 minutes and then add the shrimp and cook for two minutes.
 Remove shrimp to a plate and set aside.
+Keep warm.

-- When the pasta is cooked, use tongs to transfer it directly to the bowl with the sauce.
-Toss the pasta with the sauce and coat the noodles evenly, adding pasta water 1 tablespoon at a time to thin the sauce if needed.
-Season to taste with salt and pepper.
+- Transfer the pasta to the bowl with the sauce.
+Add the sauce and toss to coat the noodles evenly, adding pasta water 1 tablespoon at a time to thin sauce if needed.

-- Transfer the pasta to a large serving bowl or divide among individual plates.
-Add the shrimp and garnish with additional Parmesan, a drizzle of olive oil and the whole parsley leaves.
+- Transfer the pasta to individual plates.
+Add 4 shrimp per plate and garnish with additional Parmesan, a drizzle of olive oil and parsley.
 Serve immediately.

 Pasta Sauce with Creme Fraiche … It’s What’s For Dinner.